Business Divorce Practice

 Strategic Alternative and Conflicted Transaction Committees

 Special Committees play a crucial role in overseeing major transactions, particularly as the MFW framework has become the pivotal determinant as to the scope of review and scrutiny of a board’s actions with respect to the transaction.
 Navigating major transactions can be complex and challenging for boards of directors, especially when conflicts of interest arise or when there is a need for additional oversight.
 HEGH has experience structuring the board’s approach to evaluating proposals, selecting and interfacing with an independent financial advisor, conducting due diligence, negotiating terms, and ultimately advising the committee on making recommendations to the full board.
-HEGH recently assisted a public company design a defensible process to select an appropriate merger partner from a wide field of suitors, and facilitated negotiations that maximized stockholder return.
+HEGH also advised a public company in its selection of an appropriate merger partner and facilitated negotiations that maximized stockholder return.

 Stockholder and Investor Practice